ministryofjustice/notifications-php-client/DOCUMENTATION.md

 ### Method

-This returns the pdf contents of a letter notification.
+This returns the PDF contents of a letter notification.

 ```php
 $pdf_file = $notifyClient->getPdfForLetter(